Buerstenmacher/wiringnano/README.md

 std::cout << uint16_t(pin79.read()) <<std::endl;

-//for cout you will have to convert uint8_t to som other integer otherwise it          will be interpretet as char
+//for std::cout you will have to convert uint8_t to some other integer to prevent it from beeing interpretet as char

 ---------------------------------------------------------------------